sullyps/alcove/docs/developer-guide.md

 openssl req -x509 -new -key ssl.key -out ssl.crt -days 365 -subj "/C=US/ST=Iowa/L=Coralville/O=Bio::Neos, Inc./CN=localhost"
 ```

-When you're done, you can `cd` back to the project root.
+When you're done, you can run `cd <the project_root absolute path>` to go back to the project root.

 The final step is to generate an SSH key for connecting to machines (in this case, just `localhost`).
 To generate the key, run the following command and choose the default settings whenever prompted (this means you should accept the default location and not use a password):